jim-schwoebel/allie/training/readme.md

 Note some of the deep learning autoML techniques can take days for optimization, and there are compromises in accuracy vs. speed in training.

+## Qualtitative observations

+Rank on these axes:
+- ease of setup / support (setup properly)
+- accuracy on most problems (less accurate --> more accurate)
+- speed of modeling process (slow --> fast)
+- documentation quality (poor --> great)

 ## Actively working on (in future)

 ### Exploring now